awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 Apply a `ConfigMap` to your Amazon EKS cluster with a `Fluent Conf` data value that defines where container logs are shipped to\. `Fluent Conf` is Fluent Bit, which is a fast and lightweight log processor configuration language that is used to route container logs to a log destination of your choice\.
 For more information, see [Configuration File](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/configuration-file) in the Fluent Bit documentation\.

+In addition, in order to use Fluent Bit-based logging in EKS on Fargate you apply a `ConfigMap` to your Amazon EKS clusters using Fluent Bit’s configuration as a data value, the `ConfigMap` has to be created in a fixed namespace called `aws-observability`.
+While launching Pods in Fargate profiles, the existence and validity of the `ConfigMap` will be checked.
+Besides, the configuration has a cluster-wide effect, which meaning that you can send application-level logs from any application in any namespace on the Fargate profile.

 1. Create a Kubernetes namespace\.

    1. Save the following contents to a `yaml` file on your computer\.